DFS Trading Limited takes the privacy of its customers very seriously and the security of your personal information is extremely important to us.

 The following are when and why we would use this approach:

-If you purchased from us after the 9th May 2018 we will only send you emails, and SMS marketing which relates to relevant promotions and offers that we feel will be of interest to you if you have actively consented to receiving it.
+If you purchased from us prior to 18 August 2020 you will only receive marketing communications from DFS which relates to relevant promotions and offers that we feel will be of interest to you if you have actively consented to receiving it.

 This information will be shared with partners, suppliers, and agencies so they can process your personal information on our behalf.
 We only share information that allows them to provide their services to us or to facilitate them providing their services to you.
 For example, some of our service providers place advertising for us online, about our products and services.
 As a result, where you have indicated you are happy to receive marketing from us, you might see online advertising that we have placed on the web sites you visit, or the interactive services you use.